 Usually, self-employed workers who are not incorporated use their own gross revenue (that is, their total sales or billing) to pay their current operating expenditures and they finance their major personal expenses, such as a mortgage on their house.

 By using the cash damming technique, those same people will use the gross revenue from their business to speed up payment of their personal mortgage and, from now on, will finance 100% of their operating expenditures.
 In so doing, they will gradually convert non-deductible interest (from their mortgage) into deductible interest (from their business loan).

-And since the amounts loaned against the mortgage line of credit will have been loaned for business purposes, Mike will then be able to deduct, from his revenue, the interest incurred on the loaned amount.
-He will have consequently converted non-deductible interest (from a residential mortgage) into deductible interest (from a line of credit for business purposes).
+And since the money borrowed from the line of credit will be for business expenses, John will then deduct the interest on that amount from his income.
+Thus, he will have converted non-deductible interest (residential mortgage) into deductible interest (line of credit for business).

-With annual business expenditures of $75,000, it will take Mike barely 2 years to completely convert his initial mortgage of $150,000 into a mortgage line of credit, simultaneously making the interest deductible for the full remaining term of his debt debt.
+With annual business expenses of $125,000, John will take just 2 years to completely convert his initial $250,000 mortgage into a line of credit mortgage, at the same time making the interest deductible for the remaining term of the debt.

 A salaried employee, just like a self-employed worker, who owns or purchases an income-producing property property, will be able to use a, different form of cash damming so that he, too, can convert non-deductible interest from his residential mortgage into deductible interest.